SsyJa/GenerateVote2D/README.md

 # GenerateVote2D

-We compute instance centroids from SAM-generated object masks in the image.
+*<!-- We compute instance centroids from SAM-generated object masks in the image. -->*

+We propose VoteSplat, a novel approach for scene understanding in 3DGS representations by incorporating effective and distinctive voting mechanisms into 3DGS.